Navigation for Radio navigation

 This week’s schedule

-A selection of the best RNZ National interviews, features, music and drama
+A selection of the best RNZ National interviews and features.

 New Zealand's early morning wake-up call

-RNZ's three-hour breakfast news show with news and interviews, bulletins on the hour and half-hour, including:
+RNZ's three-hour breakfast news show with news and interviews, bulletins on the hour and half-hour with Susie Ferguson and Corin Dann

-RNZ news, followed by updates and reports until 1.00pm, including:
+RNZ news, followed by updates and reports until 1.00pm

 An upbeat mix of the curious and the compelling, ranging from the stories of the day to the great questions of our time (RNZ)